 }

-7. First access
+7. First access and default passwords

-8. Production best practices
+Production best practices

-- Configure automatic backup of the
+- Automatic backup of

 Next step